Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Very close to Aegina and about one hour away from the port of Piraeus, Agistri is usually a bit less crowded than the rest of the islands on this list.

-However, it’s a favorite weekend destination for Athenians and that should be an indication that Agistri deserves a place on your bucket list.
+However, it’s a favorite weekend destination for Athenians and should indicate that Agistri deserves a place on your bucket list.

 Aponisos Beach, Agistri